Orange County Motorcycle Accident Attorneys

 Common Causes of California Motorcycle Accidents

 Some people are under the misconception that motorcycle riders cause their crashes by their own reckless or negligent driving practices.
 While it is true that some accidents are caused by the motorcyclist, most are caused by car and truck drivers.

 - Distracted driving.
 In many of these accidents, the motorist does not even see the motorcycle rider that he hits.
-Distraction is a common element with car and truck collisions.
-A driver’s eyes and mind cannot focus on the road when he is eating or drinking, talking on a cellphone, texting, or engaging in other distracted-driving practices.
+Distraction is a common element of car and truck collisions.
+A driver’s eyes and mind cannot focus on the road when he is eating or drinking, talking on a cell phone, texting, or engaging in other distracted-driving practices.

 - Intoxication.
 A driver who is intoxicated because of alcohol or drug use does not possess the driving skills necessary to drive safely around motorcycles.
 Vision, reaction times, and good judgment may all be impaired.